• Skip to primary navigation

 • Tamari: can swap soy sauce 1:1.
 If swapping for coconut aminos, you may need to add extra salt.

 • Gluten free: Rice noodles and tamari make it GF.
+I really like the Lotus Foods brown rice and millet ramen and buy it at Costco.
 Make sure your miso is GF too because not all are.

 • More protein: Top with soft boiled, poached or sunny side up fried egg, marinated tofu or meat for more protein.